 - Maintaining 'front of mind' awareness encourages customers to remember you when they're next looking to buy.

-Consider whether advertising is the most cost-effective way of achieving your objective, or whether other forms of promotion would be more effective.
+Consider whether advertising is the best way of achieving your objectives.

 Who are you trying to reach?